ThanhHung2112/Courssistant/README.md

-# Essistant
+# Courssistant
-Essistant (Edu  - Asssistant) is a chatbot support user in course selection
+Courssistant (Course - Asssistant) is a chatbot support user in course selection